 - Management/Cost Accounting

 Educational institutions and classes must be recognized by the Mississippi State Board of Public Accountancy (MSBPA).
+One of the first steps is to obtain a recognized Associate in Accounting degree.

 Mississippi has a residency requirement for potential CPAs.
 The person must either live in the state or have a place of business in Mississippi in order to take the Uniform CPA Exam and receive a license as a Mississippi CPA.